kumarveer30/Quantium-Retail-Sales-Analytics/README.md

 *   **/notebooks:** Contains the Jupyter Notebooks with the step-by-step analysis.
     *   `Task 1 - Customer Analytics.ipynb`: Data cleaning, feature engineering, and customer segmentation.
     *   `Task 2 - A/B Test Analysis.ipynb`: Control store selection, trial performance assessment, and statistical testing.
-*   **/reports:** Contains the final presentation and key visuals.
-    *   `Strategic Recommendations - Quantium.pptx`: The final PowerPoint presentation summarizing the findings for management.
 *   `README.md`: This file, providing an overview of the project.

 ---